matomo-org/developer-documentation/docs/distributing-your-plugin.md

 #### README.md file

-The `README.md` file should contain a description of your plugin and some documentation.
+The `README.md` file should contain a description of your plugin.
-Sections in this file are used to build the plugin page on the Marketplace.

 Let's take a look at the CustomAlerts plugin's [README file](https://raw.githubusercontent.com/piwik/plugin-CustomAlerts/master/README.md).
-The file is written in Markdown format and has, among others, the following sections: `Description`, `FAQ`, `Documentation`.
+The file is written in Markdown format and has the following section: `Description`.
-The sections in your README are then directly displayed on your plugin's page in the Marketplace!
+The content between `## Description` and the next `## ...` headline will be directly displayed on your plugin's page in the Marketplace!
 Checkout the [CustomAlerts plugin's](http://plugins.piwik.org/CustomAlerts) page created from the README file.

 #### Screenshots